CyrusCKF/PixSeg/README.md

 )
 ```

-Refer to <https://pytorch.org/docs/main/hub.html> for more usage
+Refer to <https://pytorch.org/docs/main/hub.html> for more usage.
+As this project shares the same interface as TorchVision, you may also refer to this section [Using models from Hub](https://pytorch.org/vision/main/models.html#using-models-from-hub) on how to use vision models via PyTorch Hub.

 ### *Option 2* Import as package